Hundreds of Thousands Still Without Power in Sally Cleanup

 The supercharged Atlantic hurricane season has produced so many named storms that scientists ran out of traditional names as Tropical Storm Wilfred developed in the eastern Atlantic.
 It was only the second time that has happened since forecasters standardized the naming system in 1953.
 Wilfred was weak and far from land.

 Two hours after Wilfred took shape, the National Hurricane Center moved to the Greek alphabet when Subtropical Storm Alpha formed just off the coast of Portugal.
-Next up is Beta and so on for the rest of hurricane season, which lasts until the end of November.
+It was followed later in the day by Tropical Storm Beta, which formed in the western Gulf of Mexico.
+The same practice will govern storm names for the rest of hurricane season, which lasts until the end of November.

-Forecasters are watching at least two other systems, including one that is a tropical depression in the western Gulf of Mexico.

-The only time the hurricane center dipped into the Greek alphabet was the deadly 2005 hurricane season, which included Hurricane Katrina's strike on New Orleans.
-The prior record for the earliest 21st named storm was Wilma on Oct.
-8, 2005, according to Colorado State University hurricane researcher Phil Klotzbach.
+The only other time the hurricane center dipped into the Greek alphabet was the deadly 2005 hurricane season, which included Hurricane Katrina's strike on New Orleans.

 The onslaught of hurricanes has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.